 We keep records of the medical care we provide you, and we may receive similar records from others.
 We use this information so that we, or other health care providers, can render quality medical care, obtain payment for services and enable us to meet our professional and legal responsibilities to operate our medical practice.
 We may store this information in a chart and in our computers.
 This information makes up your medical record.
 The medical record is our property; however, this notice explains how we use information about you and when we are allowed to share that information with others.

 C. Our privacy practices:

 We have a HIPAA and Health Information Technology for Economic and Clinical Health (“HITECH”) Act Policy in place to help ensure your PHI is protected.
 Crossover Health Medical Group, PC not only uses traditional methods to deliver care but also cutting edge technology to help deliver quality care to our patients.
 It is our policy to maintain reasonable and feasible physical, electronic and process safeguards to restrict unauthorized access to and protect the availability and integrity of your health information.
 Our protective measures may include secured office facilities, locked file cabinets, managed computer network systems and password protected accounts.
 Access to health information is only granted on a “need-to-know” basis.
 Once the need is established the access is limited to the minimum necessary

 information to accomplish the intended purpose.
-Our staff are required to comply with the policies and procedures designed to protect the confidentiality of your health information.
+Our staff is required to comply with the policies and procedures designed to protect the confidentiality of your health information.
 Any staff member who

 D. If you have questions about this Notice, please contact: